genevate/style_guides/business/interview.md

     0. Syndicated Feeds (RSS) - Maintains, hosts, writes about experiences and passion.
     0. GitHub - Has an active and well-maintained open source presense.
     0. Other - Other sources of online precense such as Google+, Tumblr, Stack Overvflow, Quora, etc. count too.
-    0. If none of the above exist (or via alternative sources), then move on to next candidate.
+    0. If none of the above exist (or supplied via alternative sources), then move on to next candidate.
 0. Look for candidates that can write well.
     0. Good writers means good communicators.
     0. Introductory emails are a good indicator.